TurboLabIt/php-symfony-messenger/docs/linkedin.md

 Set the [corresponding parameters](https://github.com/TurboLabIt/php-symfony-messenger/blob/main/.env) in your own `.env`.

+## 🐑 7.
+Copy the routes yaml file

+Copy `config/routes/turbolabit_messengers.yaml` to your own Symfony project.

-## 👮 7.
+## 👮 8.
 Authorize the app

 Open `https://example.com/setup/linkedin/auth/` and follow the authorization flow.

 You MUST use the LinkedIn account of an administrator of the company page connected to your app.

-## 🚀 8.
+## 🚀 9.
 Post!

-You can now share an URL on the page with
+You can now share a URL on the page with

 ````php
 $messenger->sendUrl('https://turbolab.it')`